Strong Normalisation for Asynchronous Effects: Strong Normalisation for Sequential Computations

 \begin{proof} By direct application of \cref{prop:sn-seq:interrupts-sn} and the definition of $\KRed_X^\Gamma$. \end{proof}

 \begin{proposition} If $\Gamma \types V : A_\op$ and $M \in \CRed_X^\Gamma$, then $\tmopin{op}{V}{M} \in \CRed_X^\Gamma$. \end{proposition}

 Next, we prove that $\tmawait{V}{x}{N}$ is reducible.
-Observe that as the (blocked) continuation $N$ can contain an additional variable $x$, then the assumptions of the propositions below inline a condition as if we were considering $N$ as a function $\tmfun{x \of X}{N}$.
+Observe that as the (blocked) continuation $N$ can contain an additional variable $x$, the assumptions of the propositions below encode a condition as if we were considering $N$ as a function $\tmfun{x \of X}{N}$.

 \begin{proposition} Consider a continuation $\Gamma \types K : Y \multimap Z$, a value $\Gamma \types V : X$, and $\Gamma, x \of X \types N : Y$.
 If $K \capp N[V/x] \in \SN_{\!Z}$, then $K \capp (\tmawait{\tmpromise{V}}{x}{N}) \in \SN_{\!Z}$. \end{proposition}